skuzzy447/Python-2d-shooter/README.md

  * The player will sometimes get stuck sprinting even when WASD keys are released until shift is released. during this state the player ignores collisions. - Will be fixed after movement/collision rewrite
  * Arrows sometimes dont collide with enemies if the enemy was recently hit, there is no invincibility period programmed yet so that shouldn't happen. - Should also be fixed after collision rewrite
+ * If the player gets near a wall and an enemy is pathfinding it will fail to pathfind